 - Mapping tools.
 Whether you create mind maps or concept maps, visual graphs are a great way to consolidate your thinking.
 While there are some cool apps, you don’t need anything fancy to start thinking in maps; pen and paper will do.
 However, if you do want a more powerful too, my favourite one is Scapple (by the same developers as the writing tool Scrivener).
 I used it to create this mental map.

 - Online communities.
 Another form of scaffolding for the mind is online communities (any form of community of curious minds will do, but the online aspect ensures people are always available whenever you need to discuss your thinking).
 For instance, Ness Labs offers a private community with online forums and regular virtual meetups, featuring conversations about the human mind.
 There are many communities around the web that can be used to tackle specific challenges with the help of like-minded people.
 Some other communities where people come to think together include Change My View, LessWrong, The InterIntellect, the Skeptics Stack Exchange, the Psychology & Neuroscience Stack Exchange, the r/philosophy subreddit, and the Foundation for Critical Thinking community.

-Ultimately, the process itself of learning how to think better can be fun and fulfilling.
+Ultimately, the process itself of learning how to think better requires hard work, but it can be fun and fulfilling.
 Identifying your cognitive biases, deciding which mental models to apply, and having thought-provoking conversations with fellow curious minds is an enriching experience, where the journey matters more than the destination.
 Good thinking is the result of deliberate practice.
 So take your time, and fail like a scientist.
 Good thinking is a precious skill it is worth investing in.